hakankocakk/Financial-Risk-Score-Prediction/README.md

   "TotalDebtToIncomeRatio": 0.634820097050131
 }
 ```
-Add this text and click "Execute" button.
+Add this text and click `Execute` button:
+You can see the prediction result in the `Response body` section.

+In the terminal where you are running the API application, stop the API by pressing `CTRL + C`.

 ### **About the Developer**
 - Hakan KOCAK